ridi/cms-sdk/README.md

 ### CMS-SDK Release steps

+1. Create `release/{version}` branch.
 1. Update `CHANGELOG.md`.
 1. Update new SDK version in `package.json` & `lib/python/setup.py`.
-1. Commit all the changes and push to the git repo.
+1. Commit & push all the changes and make a pull request.
-1. Tag a new release in github.
-This will release a new version in packagist.
+1. After PR, tag a new release in github.
+This will release a new version in Packagist.
 1. `make -C lib/js npm-upload` will release js version.
 1. `make -C lib/python dist` will build a python package.
 1. `make -C lib/python pypi-upload` will release the pacakge.